One-game playoff: Major League Baseball

 One-game playoffs were used in Major League Baseball (MLB) through the 2021 season.
 When two or more MLB teams were tied for a division championship or the wild card playoff berth (1995–2011, or starting in 2012, the second only) at the end of the regular season, a one-game playoff was used to determine the winner.

 If a tie were (from 1995 to 2011) a two-way tie for a division championship and both tied teams' have records higher than those records of the second-place teams in the other divisions, or (from 2012) between the two division non-champions with the untied best record, no one-game playoff was played.
 In this scenario, the winner of the season series between the two teams wins the tiebreaker for purposes of playoff seeding.
 Through the 2008 season, home-field advantage for one-game playoffs was determined by a coin flip, but effective from 2009, home advantage was based on a set of performance criteria, with the first tiebreaker being head-to-head record.

-For statistical purposes, one-game playoffs are considered part of the regular season.
+For statistical purposes, one-game playoffs were considered part of the regular season.
 In a 162-game regular season, a one-game playoff was often referred to as “game 163”.
-The result of the playoff was included in the regular season standings and individual player statistics are included along with the statistics for the rest of the season.
+The result of the playoff was included in the regular season standings and individual player statistics were included along with the statistics for the rest of the season.
 One significant playoff-like deviation from normal regular season games in force As of 2007 was that six-man umpire crews were used (as opposed to the four-man crews of the regular season).
 Also, television broadcasting rights for all were negotiated by MLB – from 2012 to 2021, the network owning the rights to the Wild Card Game for a particular league has also had the rights to any tiebreaker(s) that might occur in that league.